bigscience-workshop/biomedical/CONTRIBUTING.md

     touch bigbio/hub/hub_repos/<dataset_name>/__init__.py

 Next, copy the contents of `template` into your dataset folder.
-This contains 2 scripts: `bigbiohub.py` that contains all data structures/classes for your dataloader, and `template.py` which has "TODOs" to fill in for your dataloading script.
+This contains a `README.md` file and 2 scripts: `bigbiohub.py` that contains all data structures/classes for your dataloader, and `template.py` which has "TODOs" to fill in for your dataloading script.
+The `README.md` is from the `scitail` dataset and you will need to edit it for your dataset.
+Remove the text between square brackets before you make your PR.
+This file will determine what the landing page for the dataset on the hub looks like.

     cp templates/template.py bigbio/hub/hub_repos/<dataset_name>/<dataset_name>.py
     cp templates/bigbiohub.py bigbio/hub/hub_repos/<dataset_name>/
+    cp templates/README.md bigbio/hub/hub_repos/<dataset_name>/

 ### 4. Implement your dataset